 Suriname entry requirements for Colombia passport holders

-Colombian passport holders need a visa to enter Suriname in 2026.
-You must apply and receive approval before your trip — there is no visa-on-arrival option.
-Plan ahead, as processing can take several weeks.
+Colombian passport holders need an eVisa to enter Suriname in 2026.
+You must apply online and receive approval before your trip — there is no visa-on-arrival option.
+Processing typically takes 2–4 weeks, so plan ahead.

 Entry requirements